Mathematical Formulation

 \(CFH_{ijc}\)

-Annualized fixed cost of a candidate transmission pipeline
+Annualized fixed cost of a candidate hydrogen transmission pipeline

 M€/yr